 67% of Watch Repairers said they were satisfied with their job and 52% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Watch Repairers job description, Watch Repairers salary, Watch Repairers information, what is the job of a Watch Repairer like, pros and cons about Watch Repairers, colleges and universities for Watch Repairers, is Watch Repairers the right career for me, Medium careers to get into, careers in Trades and Services
+Watch Repairers job description, Watch Repairers salary, Watch Repairers information, what is the job of a Watch Repairer like, pros and cons about Watch Repairers, colleges and universities for Watch Repairers, is Watch Repairers the right career for me, careers in Trades and Services

 Antique Clock Repairer, Antique Clocks Repairer, Auto Clocks Repairer, Blocker and Polisher, Caser, Chronometer Repairer, Clock Maker, Clock Mechanic, Clock Repair Technician, Clock Repairer